 Before you hit the SEND button on that next email campaign, make sure it checks out with everything on our email campaign checklist.
 Why?

 Persuasive email numbers moving up and to the right

 Without question, email is one of the most essential tools for attracting new prospects and retaining existing customers.

-As the latest Radicati Group Email Statistics Report discloses, in 2018, 281 billion emails were sent and received worldwide, each day.
+Radicati Group Email Statistics Report discloses that 281 billion emails were sent and received worldwide, each day.
 And by 2022, this impressive number is expected to rise to 333 billion emails sent every day.

 More numbers that underscore the power and increasing reliance on email by marketers and organizations include: